Explore the Emerald Isle. Step back in time and experience the heritage of Irish castles & manor houses, straight from a fairy tale

 Day 4 Enjoy a city tour including the Harland and Wolff Shipyard where the Titanic was built, and the Shankill Falls road area.
 Continue to Belfast Castle, a beautiful Scottish baronial style castle set on the side of Belfast’s Cave Hill.
 (B)

 Day 5 According to legend, Finn McCool created the Giant’s Causeway by building stepping stones to challenge the Scottish giant Benandonner.
 This UNESCO World Heritage site consists of 40,000 basalt polygonal columns formed 60 million years ago.
 Lunch is at Ballyscullion Park.
-Continue to Donegal and to Lough Eske Castle for an overnight stay.
+Continue to Donegal and to Lough Eske Castle for an overnight stay (Redcastle Hotel for October 2021).
 Dinner at the castle.
 (B, L, D)

 Day 6 Depart for Galway, en route visit Lissadell Estate situated on the shores of Sligo Bay and the home of husband and wife; Edward Walsh, Constance Cassidy and their seven children.
 After 70 years of neglect, an intensive restoration programme took place and Lissadell is once again a place of beauty.
 Continue to Drumcliffe Cemetry set against the striking backdrop of the Benbulben mountains, and best known as the final resting place of W.B.
 Yeats.
 Two nights stay at Gleno Abbey; dinner at the award-winning Pullman Restaurant, set in two original Orient Express carriages and now a fine dining restaurant within the hotel grounds.
 (B, D)